Deepshikha0805/Alarm-and-reminder/README.md

 # Alarm-and-reminder
 This Python code sets up a reminder with a notification and a sound alarm.
-Here's a shorter description:

 The code uses the `plyer` library to display desktop notifications and the `time` module to implement a timer.